License GuideSOC 29-1216

 Read more

 You'll face a two-part exam structure.
-The national section tests your medical knowledge and clinical skills across all 50 states.
-Then comes the state-specific portion, which covers local laws and regulations unique to where you're applying.
-Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer both sections.
-You take these exams at authorized testing centers.
-Passing scores are set by each state, though they typically align closely with national benchmarks.
-Plan for multiple hours of testing across both components.
+The national portion tests your clinical knowledge and medical decision-making skills.
+The state-law portion covers regulations specific to your jurisdiction.
+Most states contract with testing vendors like PSI, Pearson VUE, or Prometric to administer both sections.
+You register through the vendor's portal and test at their approved centers.
+Passing scores vary slightly by state, but expect to score in the 75th percentile or higher.
+Plan for multiple hours at the testing center.

 Renewal